AdmiralDamage/DyeLiteLegacy/README.md

 6. Press the "Yes" button after identifying that the Color will change.
 This automatically changes it, so no need to type anything out.
 7. Scan as usual, test with a few scans for black or white.
 Auto  mode should be working.

-I will update both the manual and the issue tracker to contain this information.
-Took me a while to find this but I hope it helps you and keeps our favourite tool going for many more years.
+I have updated both my user manual and the issue tracker to contain this information in addition to this page.
+It took a while to figure this out but I hope it helps you and keeps our favourite dye tool going for many more years.
 ___
 ### I have made strides towards a new version but a lack of interest in the game says my time is probably much more wisely spent studying and working.
-I will leave this project up as a repo for the forseeable future - as the name suggests, a legacy version - however it is pretty much useless now.
+I will leave this project up as a repo for the forseeable future - as the name suggests, a legacy version, but features still all mostly work.
 ___

 For those that still wish to download it: